Here we will take you through some easy chickens run ideas to consider when designing a chicken house. Keep reading to learn more.

 Next, you will want to choose what frames you want.
 A wood frame is cheap and easy to assemble but heavy to move around.

 Light metal frames are a little more expensive but easier to move.
-Once you know all of these, you will have an easier time choosing a run.
+Once you know all these, you will have difficulty choosing a run.

 Easy Backyard Chickens Run Ideas

 Now you are ready for some easy backyard chicken coop ideas.
 Listed below, we have a list of the easiest templates to follow for a DIY run or pre-made runs for backyard chicken coops.